Unmet need in severe asthma

 Challenges associated with existing treatments for poorly controlled asthma

-As such, there is a clear need to avoid maintenance OCS treatment where other options are available (in line with updated recommendations by GINA4) and to continue to develop and identify alternative steroid-sparing treatments for asthma exacerbations and for patients with severe asthma.6 To protect patients from the potential harm of SCS use, a structured and collaborative SCS stewardship approach is required.40
+As such, there is a clear need to avoid maintenance OCS treatment where other options are available (in line with updated recommendations by GINA4) and to continue to develop and identify alternative steroid-sparing treatments for asthma exacerbations and for patients with severe asthma.6 To protect patients from the potential harm of SCS use, a structured and collaborative SCS stewardship approach is required.43

 To find out more about oral corticosteroid stewardship, click here to view the oral corticosteroid stewardship infographic and an overview of oral corticosteroid use in severe asthma.

-Asthma is heterogeneous; patients often show activation of multiple innate and adaptive inflammatory pathways.41–43 This contributes to a significant unmet need in the management of severe uncontrolled asthma.4 Targeting specific steps of the immune-inflammatory cascade through highly selective biologic therapies offers the potential of achieving optimal disease control in several severe asthma inflammatory phenotypes.1
+Asthma is heterogeneous; patients often show activation of multiple innate and adaptive inflammatory pathways.44–46 This contributes to a significant unmet need in the management of severe uncontrolled asthma.4 Targeting specific steps of the immune-inflammatory cascade through highly selective biologic therapies offers the potential of achieving optimal disease control in several severe asthma across inflammatory phenotypes.1

 To learn more about the heterogeneity of severe asthma, please click here.